puppetlabs/clj-http-client/README.md

 compatible with Puppet.

-Async versions of the http methods are exposed in puppetlabs.http.client, and synchronous versions are in puppetlabs.http.sync.
+Async versions of the http methods are exposed in puppetlabs.http.client.async, and synchronous versions are in puppetlabs.http.client.sync.